-Seminar related to work experience.
-Discussion of work experience objectives, career goals, employment search. communication skills and problem solving.
+This course is a seminar related to work experience.
+Included is discussion of work experience objectives, career goals, employment search, communication skills and problem solving.
+Creation of resumes and cover letters will be covered and completed.
+Transfer Status: Transferable to CSU, see counselor for limitations.